 A 2016 film directed by Dan Trachtenberg was developed from a script called The Cellar.
 Its eventual codename Valencia was later teased ahead of another Michael Bay film, 13 Hours, with the new title of 10 Cloverfield Lane, directly tying in some supernatural and monstrous events of the ‘found-footage’ film 8 years earlier.
-This excited the world which now was aware that potentially any thriller or dark story that Bad Robot developed could be adapted to fit into what is now the Cloverfield Universe.
+This excited the world, which was now aware that potentially any thriller or dark story that Bad Robot developed could be adapted to fit into what is now the Cloverfield Universe.

-This third installment began as a story called God Particle, which hinted that its reference to the Higgs boson could involve the long struggle of astrophysicist to piece together the cosmic puzzle, or a story that addresses our very own makeup and deal with matter itself.
+This third installment began as a story called God Particle, which hinted that its reference to the Higgs boson might involve the long struggle of astrophysicist to piece together the cosmic puzzle, or perhaps a story that addresses our very own makeup and deal with matter itself.
 Until last night, not much else was known about the film which was suspected to have an announcement soon to tease its release.
-The ad directing viewers to Netflix to watch The Cloverfield Paradox shortens the announcement-to-release window to an unexpected minimum.
+The ad directing viewers to Netflix to watch The Cloverfield Paradox dramatically shortens the announcement-to-release window to an unexpected minimum.

 “Logic doesn’t apply anymore,” says one character upon realizing the cause of their bizarre situation which overtly identifies how the film can unravel from this point forward.
 Ava (Mbatha-Raw) sees this as an opportunity to reboot her life, much in the way that Abrams’ Star Trek had a time-travel reset to its storyline.
 Despite Ava’s plea, her motivations are selfish and, like other installments of the Cloverfield series, she wrestles with the morality and mortality of her choices in this new and supernatural predicament.
 It’s not until the understandable choice of risking (or destroying) a few lives in order to save 10 billion on Earth that we finally see one’s choices dictate how the story will turn.

-Beyond a tear-inducing family video message viewed by Ava, the crew lacks the kind of depth that would need to elevate this film beyond a conduit for space drama.
+Beyond a tear-inducing family video message viewed by Ava, the crew fails to exhibit the kind of depth that would need to elevate this film beyond a conduit for space drama.
 At its heart, The Cloverfield Paradox is a drama about a space crew doomed to never return home safely unless overcoming impossible odds.
 If not for the simple twists and tie-ins to Cloverfield, it would fall short of 2017’s Life if only for the lack of impressive special effects.

-What we do know is that this film cannot possibly kill the franchise as the 4th installment is already wrapped and set for release late 2018.
-Reportedly called Overload, the next film stars Wyatt Russell and Jovan Adepo and directed by Son of the Gun-helmer Julius Avery and concerns a Nazi experiment involving supernatural forces.
+What we do know is that this film won’t kill the franchise as the 4th installment is already wrapped and set for release late 2018.
+Reportedly called Overload, the next film stars Wyatt Russell and Jovan Adepo and is directed by Son of the Gun-helmer Julius Avery and concerns a Nazi experiment involving supernatural forces.
 After Paradox, it’s hard to say if this is possibly the first Cloverfield story set in the past circa WWII, or if it’s an alternate reality a la “The Man in the High Castle.”

 —